Strategic Growth Plan

 All pages: Question-based H2 headings with 120–150 character answer capsules, FAQ schema markup, comparison tables, internal links to case studies

-Week 3 Category-Defining Content + Earned Media
+Week 3 Category Content + Play 2 Outreach

-Owner: Content + Eric for data
+Owner: Content + Eric (data) | Sales

 Day 15: Publish "LTL Freight Audit Software for Brokers" — Navix has 4+ years of LTL production data; competition is virtually none